Incorporation (business): Santa Clara County v. Southern Pacific Railroad, 1886

 The railroad was an expensive multi-year project that greatly changed and altered both the physical and commercial landscape of the country.
-As with most new technology developments that have a broad impact, there are disputes about how those technologies and the businesses they thrive in fit under the umbrella of laws that govern regulations and taxation.
+As with most new technological developments that have a broad impact, there are disputes about how those technologies and the businesses they support fit under the umbrella of laws that govern regulations and taxation.
 In 1886 one such taxation dispute arose between Santa Clara County and Southern Pacific Railroad.
 The railroad thought the tax code was misapplied to some of their property and assets.
 In deciding the case, a unanimous court ruled that governments must abide by the same tax code enforcement for individuals that it did for corporations.
 While not explicitly stated in the case, it was implied that this case extended equal protection rights to corporations under the 14th amendment.

 Liggett v.
 Lee, 1933

 The booming economy the railroad corporations helped build from the late 19th into the early 20th centuries came to a screeching halt in 1929.
-The Great Depression, as it came to be known, helped a view of corporations emerge that put them at odds with the normal working man.
-The election of Franklin D. Roosevelt was a manifestation of many populist sentiments the country might have felt.
+The Great Depression, as it came to be known, helped a view of corporations emerge that put them at odds with the average worker.
+The election of Franklin D. Roosevelt reflected many populist sentiments.
 In 1933 a Florida case came before the court, again disputing taxation.
 In Liggett v.
 Lee the court ruled that there could be a corporate tax, essentially saying the structure of business was a justifiably discriminatory criterion for governments to consider when writing tax legislation.
-This was a unique ruling handed down during a unique time in US history that denied a corporation freedom it sought in the courtroom.